-A review of arrangements in respect of the management of a medical emergency evidenced that emergency medicines, in keeping with the British National Formulary (BNF), and emergency equipment as recommended by the Resuscitation Council (UK) guidelines, were retained.
+A review of arrangements in respect of the management of a medical emergency evidenced that emergency medicines in keeping with the British National Formulary (BNF), and emergency equipment as recommended by the Resuscitation Council (UK) guidelines were retained.
 A robust system was in place to ensure that emergency medicines and equipment do not exceed their expiry date.
+The practice has purchased an automated external defibrillator (AED) to arrive in July 2018.